 Now, I need your help.

 I want to celebrate our multicultural table—from starters to sweets (and those midnight snacks).
 Of course, this includes dishes such as pupusa from El Salvador, ostkaka from Sweden, ful medames from Egypt, payasam from India, and meat pies from Australia, but also Jiggs’ dinner from Newfoundland and dwa de konih from the Six Nations.

 I’d like you to be a part of A Region That Really Schmecks

-Whether you or your family came seven days, seven years or seven decades ago, or you’re a member of our Indigenous community, I’d like to share how food helps you remember and reconnect with home.
+Whether you or your family came seven days, seven years or seven decades ago, or you’re a member of the First Nations community, I’d like to share how food helps you remember and reconnect with home.